7248510/Notes/Linux.md

     <br>sudo firewall-cmd --zone=public --add-port=27017/tcp --permanent
     <br>reload sudo firewall-cmd --reload
     <br>sudo systemctl restart mysqld && sudo systemctl restart mongod
+ * View network information(active ports) & enable http on CentOS
+  <br>ss -l(netstat is not on CentOS 7 by default)
+  <br>If you cannot access pihole's interface on CentOS firewalld is blocking the connection
+  1. Make sure lighttpd's service is running with (sudo systemctl status lighttpd) if the service is running.<br>Test that the machine is hosting an interface with    curl -I 127.0.0.1 or curl (static ip pihole's configured on)<br>
+  If curl shows that the interface(default webpage) is active, the firewall settings need to be changed.
+  2. List your active zone (firewall-cmd --get-active-zones)
+  3. Add the service that you'd like unblock to the zone of your choice (sudo firewall-cmd --zone=public --add-service=http)
 # Debian 10
 If you cannot update your packages/find your sources list.<br>
 https://wiki.debian.org/SourcesList